Introduction to AI training water use

 Should I include only GPU power, or the whole cluster?

-Use the boundary that matches your goal.
-For internal engineering comparisons, you might use the training cluster’s measured power (GPUs plus supporting servers and networking).
+Use the boundary that matches your goal for the AI training water estimate.
+For internal engineering comparisons, you might use the training cluster’s measured power, including GPUs plus supporting servers and networking.
 For facility planning, you may want the full IT load attributable to the job.
-The calculator then uses PUE to estimate facility energy from that IT energy.
+The calculator then uses PUE to scale that IT energy to facility energy.

 What if I already know total energy in kWh?